 Progress Dialogs to change the text that's loading and make sure you handle missing inputs correctly.

-Don't submit capsule identical to
+Don't submit a capsule identical to